gs-300/gs-300/README.md

-## My name is Greg it is nice to meet you. 👋
+## My name is Greg it's nice to meet you. 👋

 <!--
 **gs-300/gs-300** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.